The Supernatural Ways of Royalty, by Kris Vallotton and Bill Johnson

 Do Christians Still Have a Sinful Nature?
 Revised Edition, by Ryan Rufus

 Recently I asked the question, “Do NIV readers have a sinful nature?”
 This was a tongue-in-cheek jibe at some sloppy translation done in the New International Version of the Bible.
 The title of my post was inspired by the book Do Christians Still Have a Sinful Nature? by Ryan Rufus.
 Many Christians have been told that they have two natures and the one that wins is the one they feed the most.
 It’s the old black dog/white dog story.
 But this simply isn’t true.
 As Ryan Rufus explains, you are a new creation and the old has gone.
 This book is more than an answer to a question (and the answer is “No!”).
 It’s a primer on how to live by grace.
 It deals with questions many Christians have, such as, “Why do I still keep on sinning?” and “How can I stop sinning?”
 The revised edition comes with discussion questions and is suitable for a 5 week study course.
-The book is also available on Kindle.

 So You Don’t Want to Go to Church Anymore, by Wayne Jacobsen and Dave Coleman

 I was initially put off reading this book because I thought it was just another church-bashing piece written by a burnt-out pastor.
 It’s not.
 For starters, it was written by two people, not one, and it’s a novel.
 It’s basically a conversation between a disillusioned Christian called Jake and someone who just might be the original apostle John.
 Jake starts the book enslaved to institutional religion.
 He knows something is wrong but he can’t put his finger on it.
 Then, through a series of conversational discoveries, Jake comes to realize that the religious system which has locked many Christians into task-based friendships based on performance and accountability, is nothing like the body-life that God wants for all of us.
 Grace is not just for individuals; it’s for families and communities.
 God is the God of community and His nature draws us into community.
 Church life is not about putting on a show but celebrating His work in the lives of His people.
 This is not our obligation, but His gift to us.
 This book is a is a tornado of fresh air.
 It will help you get real in your relationships for it shows you what grace looks like when it is experienced together with others.
-Jacobsen and Coleman’s book has been around for a few years now and you can get your free pdf-copy here.
-Alternatively, you can find it at Amazon.

 The Battle for Middle-earth, by Fleming Rutledge